-In the business world, there are two types of industries Service and the Product industry.
+In the business world, there are two types of industries Service and Product.

-So if you are in the service industry you survive on paycheck by paycheck or hourly charges to the client.
-You have to work every hour of every day to get ends meet.
+So if you are in the service industry, you survive on a paycheck by paycheck or hourly charges to the client.
+You have to work every hour of every day to make ends meet.

-But if you are a product company you create a product based on your market research and user research.
-You find consumer problems/requirements/gaps in the market and then you try to solve them by creating your product in that category.
+But if you are a product company, you create a product based on your market and user research.
+You find consumer problems/requirements/gaps in the market and then try to solve them by creating your product in that category.
 So building a product is based on solving problems that your users are having.

 In my case, I was a designer by profession.
 I graduated with a BFA (Bachelor of Applied Arts) in Advertising.
 After my first two jobs, I tried freelancing in the web, UX, print, branding and animation film industries.
 I was the lone proprietor of my business.
 I was doing everything talking to clients, executing a project, delivering it and then waiting for the final payment to be released.
 It was too much for me at that time.

-That time was when apple released iPhone then App Store and then iPad.
+That time was when Apple released iPhone, App Store, and iPad.

 What I learned about Apple App Ecosystem was:

-- App Analytics is given by Apple on App Store Connect
+- Apple gives App Analytics on App Store Connect.

-- Monthly payments & payments cycles are managed by Apple on App Store Connect
+- Apple manages monthly payments & payments cycles on App Store Connect.

 - All apps were sandboxed and notarised by Apple itself